Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 In the 2D patch construction branch, we pursue two objectives: (i) introducing a third-order tensor low-rank prior to regularize the self-attention mechanism, and (ii) capturing contextual dependencies of false alarm sources.
-As shown in Eq.~\eqref{Eq:geo} and ~\eqref{Eq:diff}, improved local embeddings induce locally flatter geometry (i.e., reduced curvature), thereby stabilizing the geodesic metric and improving similarity estimation.
-To encourage such geometric properties, we incorporate traditional multilinear manifold dimensionality reduction methods \cite{6021368,4032832}, which leverage low-rank tensor priors to preserve local linearity and mitigate geometric distortion.
-Building upon this, we design a Locally Linear Embedding (LLE) module that explicitly preserves neighborhood structures in a geometry-aware fashion.
+As shown in Eq.~\eqref{Eq:geo} and ~\eqref{Eq:diff}, an embedding that preserves local neighborhood relationships induces a more consistent geodesic metric, thereby allowing self-attention to accurately reflect the similarity structure of the input.
+To encourage such structure-preserving properties, we incorporate traditional multilinear manifold dimensionality reduction methods \cite{6021368,4032832}, which leverage low-rank tensor priors to preserve local linearity and mitigate geometric distortion.
+Building upon this, we design a Locally Linear Embedding (LLE) module that explicitly maintains neighborhood structures in a geometry-aware fashion.
 For an input feature map $\mathbf{X}$:

-where $\mathbf{X}_k = \text{Conv2D}_{k\times k}(\mathbf{{X}})$, the output feature map is then downsampling \cite{chen2024convolutional}.
+where $\psi_k$ denotes a 2D convolution operator with kernel size $k \times k$, the output feature map is then downsampled.
+The resulting multi-scale feature map from the 2D patch construction branch is then downsampled and passed to the Progressive Feature Refinement (PFR) module.
 Finally, the outputs from the two branches are fused via element-wise addition, integrating spatial-temporal cues for downstream encoding and decoding.

+The spatial downsampling (stride 4) in the LSE module significantly attenuates small target signals, which typically occupy only a few pixels.
+As a result, the feature maps passed to the VST contain primarily background structures (as shown in Fig. \ref{fig:LSE}); the encoder-decoder pathway thus models the low-rank background rather than tracking moving targets.